Who Are the Children Ready for Adoption?

 Loans and travel assistance may also be available through banks or travel agencies.
-For more information on loans and grants, you may want to contact the North American Council on Adoptable Children (NACAC) at 800-470-6665 or www.nacac.org or contact the National Adoption Foundation.
+For more information on loans and grants, you may want to contact the North American Council on Adoptable Children (NACAC) at 800-470-6665 or www.nacac.org.

 Is There a Tax Credit for People Who Adopt?

 Federal legislation was passed in June, 2001 that increases tax credits and exclusions for all adoptive families.
 The Hope for Children Act taking effect on January 1, 2002 provides an adoption tax credit of $10,000 for all adoptions from 2002 and thereafter, and a tax exclusion of up to $10,000 for employer-provided adoption benefits, effective in 2003.
 Learn more about tax benefits for adoptive parents visit the IRS.